WWE Rumors: Vince McMahon Stops Superstars From Stealing From WWE Legends

 In the last year or so, a number of different superstars have started using signature moves that are very familiar to old-school wrestling fans.
 Kevin Owens has been using the Stone Cold Stunner.
 Dolph Ziggler has broken out Sweet Chin Music.
 As reported by The Inquisitr, Ricochet even reached out to Chris Jericho to ask permission for use of the Codebreaker.

-All of these finishing moves being seen on WWE television again is a nice touch of nostalgia, but it appears as if Vince McMahon simply isn’t having it.
+All of these finishing moves being seen on WWE television again is a nice touch of nostalgia, but it appears as if Vince simply isn’t having it.
 He wants them to use their own creativity and come up with moves on their own.

 According to Brad Shepard of Pro Sports Extra, Vince is putting an end to today’s talent taking the moves of WWE Hall of Famers and legends.